rryam/QuoteKit/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/rudrankriyam?style=social)

 The QuoteKit is a Swift framework to use the free APIs provided by [Quotable](https://github.com/lukePeavey/quotable) created by [Luke Peavey](https://github.com/lukePeavey).
-It uses the latest async/await syntax for easy access and contains all the APIs like fetching a random quote, all quotes, authors, tags and searching quotes and authors.
+It uses the latest async/await syntax for easy access and contains all the APIs like fetching a random quote, all quotes, authors, tags, and searching quotes and authors.

 - [Requirements](#requirements)
 - [Installation](#installation)